markozecevic/bioc19_CWL_errata/README.md

 1. In Figure 3.
 (CommandLineTool example - Samtools view) bam_output type should be 'File' and not 'File?'.
 The question mark would indicate that the output is not required so the task won't fail when the ouput is not created.

-2. I've exposed the output_filename port to make the image more in line with the description above.
+2. I've exposed the output_filename port to make the image more in line with the CWL description.

 ![](wf.png)